Reading Time: 11 minutes

 Workflows

-You should review the structure of any workflows you have which relate to your school’s admissions strategies.
-This might include email drip campaigns, workflows to assign leads or manual tasks, event promotion cycles, or anything else that you use to dictate when contact is made with your leads.
+You should review the structure of any workflows related to your school’s admissions strategies.
+This might include email drip campaigns, workflows to assign leads or manual tasks, event promotion cycles, or anything else you use to dictate when contact is made with your leads.

 During this process, look for any flaws in your workflow branch logic that might be causing you to lose leads.
 You might find that simple errors are causing people to be sent the same message twice, be sent an inappropriate message, or even drop out of the workflow altogether.
-These issues could be having a big impact on your conversion success, and can usually be fixed quite quickly.
+These issues could have a big impact on your conversion success and can usually be fixed quickly.

 You can also use data from your CRM and marketing automation system to gain insights into the success of workflows in driving leads down the funnel.

-Example: HubSpot offers a number of reports to help you analyze workflow performance.
+Example: HubSpot offers several reports to help you analyze workflow performance.

 schools admissions funnel

 Armed with this information, you can strategize ways to improve your workflows.
-For example, you might decide that adding manual phone call attempts to certain points of an email drip campaign could improve your chances of connecting with leads, or that contacting them by SMS might be a better approach at a critical juncture.
-Creating more multichannel processes that incorporate both automated and manual communication will make your follow-up process more well-rounded.
+For example, you might decide that adding manual phone call attempts to specific points of an email drip campaign could enhance your chances of connecting with leads or that contacting them by SMS might be a better approach at a critical juncture.
+Creating more multichannel processes incorporating automated and manual communication will make your follow-up process more well-rounded.

 Email, SMS, and Other Content